11 Plants That Repel Roaches

 This popular kitchen ingredient is a natural insect repellent and has been used for centuries to keep pests at bay.

-This makes garlic one of the best plants that repel roaches.
+This makes garlic one of the best plants to repel roaches.
 To use garlic as a natural roach repellent, crush a few cloves and scatter them in areas where insects are likely to be found.

 You can also create a spray by boiling garlic cloves in water and then pouring the mixture into a spray bottle.